rj9911/Chat-Application-Project/README.md

   We will not trust what the client says we hv to check from server side.

  # Conclusions
  This is how websocket works using Socket.io .
 This is not a production ready code as there are security concerns in this.
+ Now we made an APP where we hv secured log in , and we can talk to persons which are logged in.